Lutfi's Lawyer: Britney Should've Testified

 Britney's lawyer Joel Boxer countered: "There's much truth to the old adage that silence speaks volumes," meaning that neither Lutfi nor Eardley bothered to show up in court to testify in their defense.

-Last week in court Boxer tried to cement the idea that Lutfi and Eardley are "predators who patently threatened and extorted her through emails."
+Boxer tried to cement the idea that Lutfi and Eardley are "predators who patently threatened and extorted her through emails."